4.4 Pro Forma Adjustments

 statement or amendment.

-If pro forma amounts reflecting management’s adjustments are disclosed
+pro forma amounts reflecting management’s adjustments are presented outside

-adjustments must also be presented with equal or greater prominence, along
+reconciled”) must also be presented “with equal or greater prominence” along

-with a reference to the reconciliation provided in the explanatory notes.
+with a cross-reference to such reconciliation in the explanatory notes to